adilkhan49/hp-map/README.md

 # hp-map

-Regenerates a map using Github Actions to be embedded in a Wordpress site
+How to use Github Actions to refresh content on Wordpress?

+Requirements:
+- Process should retrieve data from a Google Sheet
+- Credentials must be stored securely
+- Schedule as a CRON job

 ## Set Up

+2. Fork this repository
-1. Generate Service Account credentials for Google Sheets https://stateful.com/blog/google-sheets-api-tutorial
-2. Save the JSON credentials in Github Action Secrets as key value pairs
+3. Generate Service Account credentials for Google Sheets https://stateful.com/blog/google-sheets-api-tutorial, download JSON credentials, and store in Secrets as key-value pairs
+4.

 ## Schedule

 Workflow is scheduled to run at 23:30 daily.

-To debug use on: workflow_dispatch
+With `on: workflow_dispatch` you can run the manually and take user input, but only in the default branch.

-## Render
+## Execute

-After code execution, `map.html` is refreshed and rendered online at https://github.com/adilkhan49/hp-map/blob/main/map.html
+A YAML file in `.githhub/workflows/` clones the repository, adds secrets to a .env file, installs Python & dependencies, runs a Python programme and finally commits changes to the main branch.

+Updates to `map.html` are rendered on [githack](https://raw.githack.com/adilkhan49/hp-map/main/map.html) are picked up within minutes.

 ### Embed

-The rendered map is embedded using an iframe in Wordpress
+The githack page is embedded using an iframe in Wordpress.

 ```
 <iframe